slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 > *"To heal a wound you must stop scratching it."
 -- Paulo Coelho [1947]*

+> *"It’s not just other people we need to forgive.
+Sometimes we need to forgive ourselves."
+-- Mitch Albom [1958]*

 > *"People find it far easier to forgive others for being wrong than being right."
 -- J.K.
 Rowling [1965]*